Planning to fly the friendly skies? Sometimes they aren’t so friendly.

 - The Armrest Hog – Let the person in the middle seat lay claim to the armrest as they don’t have the luxury of leaning against the window or towards the aisle.

 - Pungent Foodies – This one is pretty simple, don’t bring smelly foods on the plane.
 Not everyone enjoys the smell of your tuna fish sandwich.
+See our guidelines for taking food on a plane.

 - The Undresser – Unless you’ve never flown before, you generally know the amount of clothing you’ll need to be comfortable.
 If you’re warm, see if your air vent can provide some relief.